 Taylor Hagler - races in the TC America series, driving a Honda Civic in the TCA class.
 Her best result so far has been a third place in class at Circuit of the Americas in 2019.
 She was 15th overall.
 2019 is only her second season of racing, having begun in 2018 after ten years of equestrian competition.
 She raced a Mazda Miata in 2018 and won NASA races in her home state of Texas.
 She also won at least one SCCA race in the Miata, at Road Atlanta, in early 2019.

 Ashton Harrison - races in the Mazda MX-5 Cup in the USA.
 She was twelfth in the 2017 championship.
 This was her second attempt at the series, after a part-season in 2016.
 In 2018, her third season, she was 15th, with three top-ten finishes.
 The best of these were two ninth places.
+In a change of direction, she was second in class in the 2019 US Lamborghini Super Trofeo, with six second places and one third.
+She was sharing the car with Stephanie Cemo.
 Previously, she raced her MX-5 in SCCA and NASA regional events for two years, and did track days.
 She is part of a two-car team noticeable by the pink roll cages in their cars.

 Roberta Jesberger - raced in the SCCA World Challenge for touring cars in the USA.
 She raced a Mazda RX-7 during the 1995 season and had a best finish of 17th, at Mosport.
 She returned to the series in 1996, but made only a few starts.
 She was racing for “Father and Daughter Racing” with her father, Ron.
 She does not appear to have raced since then.